 Simply put, the Police Service doesn’t monitor the warrant status or movements of incarcerated offenders.

-As a Police outsider, James Turner is blind to one of the primary reasons the perception of “gating,” may exist.
+As a police outsider, James Turner is blind to one of the primary reasons the perception of “gating,” may exist.
 The smoking gun is contained within his own written words.

 Turner writes, “Winnipeg police knew he was in custody but let an arrest warrant sit idle for 10 months until an hour after he got out and checked in with his parole officer.”

 Parole Officer’s are responsible for the supervision of offenders once they’re released from prison.
-Part of those duties require that the Officer must be alert to the existence of arrest warrants.
+Part of those duties require that the officer be alert to the existence of arrest warrants.
 If a Parole Officer discovers the existence of an arrest warrant for a newly released parolee he’s duty bound to notify the authorities so the warrant can be executed.